T. A. Jackson (communist): Writings

+Personal life

-Jackson was married to another SPGB founder member, Kate Hawkins, a socialist and suffragette descended from naval commander (and early slave trader) Sir John Hawkins and a cousin of Anthony Hope, the author of The Prisoner of Zenda.
-The couple had three daughters: Eleanor (who died in infancy), Stella and Vivien, who was a teacher at Summerhill School and married A.L.
+Along with his oratorical skill, Jackson was known for his aversion to "excessive cleanliness" (it was allegedly a reaction to his mother's zealous concern with always being "clean and tidy").
+He married another founding member of the SPGB, Katherine "Katie" Sarah Hawkins, a socialist and suffragette descended from naval commander (and early slave trader) Sir John Hawkins, as well as a cousin of The Prisoner of Zenda author Anthony Hope.
+The couple had three daughters: Eleanor, who died in infancy; Stella, who was a writer active in Irish radical politics; and Vivien, who was a teacher at Summerhill School and married Marxist historian A.L.
 Morton.
-Kate died in January 1927, having been committed to Claybury Hospital due to declining mental health.
+Katie died in January 1927, having been committed to Claybury Hospital due to declining mental health.
 Jackson married a second time later that year, to Lydia Packman: she died unexpectedly in 1943 following a minor operation.
-Before 1914 he was notable in the North and Wales, and for his flowing locks according to his obituary.
-His Manchester Guardian obituary said he was a "Marxist scholar of weight", and that Solo Trumpet was a "racy autobiography".
-Historian Stuart Macintyre has described Jackson's book Dialectics: The Logic of Marxism and its Critics as "perhaps... the most considerable literary achievement of Jackson's generation of working-class intellectuals".

-In the early 1930s, he was secretary of the League of Militant Atheists.

-Jackson's 1935 pamphlet The Jubilee- and How was a critique of the British monarchy, arguing the Silver Jubilee of George V was inappropriate at a time of widespread unemployment.

 Death and legacy

 Tommy Jackson died at Clare, Suffolk on 18 August 1955, just three days shy of his 76th birthday.

+The Manchester Guardian obituary labeled him a "Marxist scholar of weight" and characterized Solo Trumpet as "a racy autobiography".
+Historian Stuart Macintyre described Dialectics: The Logic of Marxism and its Critics as "perhaps...the most considerable literary achievement of Jackson's generation of working-class intellectuals".